Quickstart#

 ../_images/1.png

-You can install gweatherrouting from source source, following the instructions that you can find in the repository README.md.
+You can install gweatherrouting from source, following the instructions in the repository README.md.

 First run#